aidancrowther/DataLogger/README.md

 # Arduino Data Logger

 Description:
-  This project is designed to allow an arduino based data logger to collect weather data outdoors, while actively updating a local database to provide real time weather data.
+  This project is designed to allow an Arduino based data logger to collect weather data outdoors, while actively updating a local database to provide real time weather data.
 Data is collected, and uploaded to a DataBase server using a raspberry Pi as an intermediary.
 The Arduino has been modified to operate between 3.0-4.2V in order to run directly off of an 18650 Li-Ion battery; this allows the logger to run for many months just off of the battery level.
 The Arduino has also been setup to minimize power draw, consuming less than ~1mA between measurements, and never exceeding ~15mA while transmitting for a few seconds.

   Current Features: